Douglas Kearney

 Douglas Kearney (born 1974) is an American poet, performer and librettist.
 Kearney grew up in Altadena, California.
 His work has appeared in Nocturnes, Jubilat, Beloit Poetry Journal, Gulf Coast, Poetry, Pleiades, Iowa Review, Callaloo, Boston Review, Hyperallergic, Scapegoat, Obsidian, Boundary 2, Jacket2, Lana Turner, Brooklyn Rail, and Indiana Review.
 In 2012, his and Anne LeBaron's opera, Crescent City, premiered and received widespread praise.
-He is currently an Assistant Professor at the University of Minnesota.
+He is currently an associate professor at the University of Minnesota.

 Education

 Kearney attended Howard University as an undergraduate.
 He graduated from California Institute of the Arts, with an MFA (2004).